Sudarshan Shetty: Early years

 Sudarshan Shetty was born in a bunt family at Mangalore, India, in 1961.
-Though Shetty was born there his family moved to Mumbai when he was an infant of six months.
-Sudarshan Shetty's father, Adve Vasu Shetty was himself a kind of artist, specifically a performer in Yakshagana.
+Though Shetty was born there, his family moved to Mumbai when he was six months old.
+Sudarshan Shetty's father, Adve Vasu Shetty, was himself a kind of artist, specifically a performer in Yakshagana.
 There was "a lot of music and singing in the house" where he grew up.
-Sudarshan Shetty trained in painting at the Sir JJ school of Art, Mumbai, during the late 1980s, but found himself increasingly attracted to the idioms of sculpture and installation.
+Sudarshan Shetty trained in painting at the Sir JJ School of Art, Mumbai, during the late 1980s, but found himself increasingly attracted to the idioms of sculpture and installation.
 From 1989 to 1991, he worked at the Kanoria Centre for the Arts in Ahmedabad.
-There he interacted closely with colleagues at the National Institute of Design and the Centre for Environmental Planning and Technology.
+There, he interacted closely with colleagues at the National Institute of Design and the Centre for Environmental Planning and Technology.
 Through these conversations, Shetty honed his knowledge of the relationship between sculpture, design and architecture.
 Shetty currently lives in Chembur, Mumbai.